graphql/graphql-spec/spec/Section 5 -- Validation.md

     meowVolume
   }
 }

+fragment friendlySmallAnimalFragment on FriendlySmallAnimal {
+  ... on Cat {
+    meowVolume
+  }
+}
 ```

 {Dog} does not implement the interface {Sentient} and therefore
 {sentientFragment} can never return meaningful results.
 Therefore the fragment
 is invalid.
-Likewise {Cat} is not a member of the union {HumanOrAlien}, and it
+Likewise {Cat} is not a member of the union {HumanOrAlien} or the
-can also never return meaningful results, making it invalid.
+intersection {FriendlySmallAnimal}, and it can also never return meaningful
+results, making the remaining fragments invalid.

 ##### Abstract Spreads in Abstract Scope

-Union or interfaces fragments can be used within each other.
-As long as there
+Union, interface, and intersection fragments can be used within each other.
+As
-exists at least _one_ object type that exists in the intersection of the
+long as there exists at least _one_ object type that exists in the intersection
-possible types of the scope and the spread, the spread is considered valid.
+of the possible types of the scope and the spread, the spread is considered
+valid.

 So for example